 It’s the Fourth of July and I’m spending my time researching New England records.
 Today it’s the elusive Collins clan…just too many of them to easily pin down the right ones in the record deficient period.
 Fun to look, though, and I learn a lot in the process.
-Our Collins – Timothy Gilbert – married Theodocia Dean, daughter of William Dean and granddaughter of Captain William Dean.
+Simon Wilson, (father of Rachel Rebecca who married T.G.
+Collins) – was married to Theodocia Dean, daughter of William Dean and granddaughter of Captain William Dean.

 For reasons not clear, and despite his neighbors getting surveys when requested, Captain William Dean wasn’t able to get his land surveyed.
 At the time, New York authorities and New Hampshire leaders were in conflict over who controlled what; and it’s surmised that since Dean purchased his land through the New York authority that his affinity was for them.
 Perhaps that was one of the roots of his trouble.

 Captain Dean is described as an upstanding citizen.
 Having gotten verbal permission from a deputy surveyor, he advised his sons they could begin cutting any trees not appropriate for masts.
 Not being satisfied with the verbal permission he traveled to Portsmouth to obtain written permits to that effect and was told a surveyor would soon arrive to mark his trees.
 When he returned home he found his sons had begun cutting trees and knew he could be in trouble.
 His neighbors had sent word of the cutting to Portsmouth and the Governor came in the dead of winter to investigate.
 The Deans, Captain William, William, and Willard were arrested and set to be tried in Admiralty Court.